antonyharfield/nuconnect-example-easycourselist/README.md

 Copy configuration.prod.json to configuration.json.
 Edit the configuration.json with your client_id and client_secret.
 The production oauth server is `https://nuws.nu.ac.th/oauth`.

+Install the dependencies: `npm install`

+Run the app: `node server.js`

+Point your browser at http://localhost:50451

+## Local development of NU web services

 If you are using a local development server then you can change the server and can generate your own client id and secret using the php artisan command:

 ```